A model of a tidally synchronized solar dynamo: The numerical model

 Throughout the rest of the paper, we employ a $\theta$-dependence of the $\omega$-effect in the form

 as derived from helioseismological measurements \citep{Charbonneau1999,Charbonneau2010}.
-Note that $\omega(\theta)$ is assumed to be constant in time.
+Note that $\omega(\theta)$, which is changing sign at $\theta=55^{\circ}$ and $125^{\circ}$, is assumed to be constant in time.
 We use a plausible value of $\omega_0=10000$ which results from taking the measured 460 nHz frequency at the equator, an estimated tachocline thickness of 1/10 of its approximate radius $R=5 \times 10^8$ m, and an assumed value of $\eta=7.16 \times 10^7$ m$^2$/s.
 This somewhat peculiar value, which lies close to the upper margin of the commonly used values 10$^6$...10$^8$ m$^2$/s \citep{Charbonneau2010} corresponds to a diffusion time $\tau=R^2/\eta=110.7$ years, which is just a factor 10 times larger than the period of the tidal forcing.

-Much less than for $\omega(\theta)$ is known for the corresponding distribution of the $\alpha$ effect which we, in general, suppose to comprise a non-periodic part $\alpha^c$ and a time-periodic part $\alpha^p$.
-Their specific forms will be discussed further below.